IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ---
 title: Date Range Picker Component - Native Angular | Ignite UI for Angular
-_description: The Date Range Picker component allows you to choose a date range consists of start and end date.
+_description: The Date Range Picker component allows you to choose a date range by defining its start and end date.
 You can select a range from a calendar UI.
 _keywords: Angular Date Range Picker, Date Range Picker, Date Picker
 ---